mujasoft/commit_sentinel/README.md

 The commit makes some significant changes to the `CommandLineAutoApprover` and its testing infrastructure.
 While the changes are relatively minor, they do affect how the component handles command line matching, which is an important functionality.
 As such, I recommend that this commit be reviewed manually before merging to ensure that the changes are correct and properly tested.
 ```

-## Prompt modification
+## Prompt Customization

-The prompt was left non parameterized on purpose but if the user would like to change the prompt, it can be done so in **commit_sentinel.py**.
+The prompt was left hardcoded for simplicity.
+However, if you would like to change the prompt, it can be done so in **commit_sentinel.py**.

 ## Requirements